 Here the interviewer wants to know why you are interested in working for them as an architect.
-It would be best to consider talking about practising the skills you have and learn from the hiring company.
+It would be best to consider talking about practicing the skills you have and learning from the hiring company.

-“I was motivated to apply for this role once I saw it because I have the passion for this job.
+“I was motivated to apply for this role once I saw it because I have a passion for it.
 Designing has been one of the best careers that I have indulged in.
-Also, I would like to use the skills that I learned from the University and the experience I have from my previous roles to better your performance in construction fields when it comes to designing.
-I have also seen this company’s great buildings designed well and its services to other companies on the same.
+Also, I would like to use the skills that I learned from the University and the experience I have from my previous roles to better your performance in the construction field when it comes to designing.
+I have also seen this company’s great buildings designed well and its services to other companies.
 I want to learn and improve my skills from your team as well.
 Despite having good skills in architecture, I must say that I am not there yet.
 I need to sharpen my skills and be better than I am today. ”

 2. What Are The Roles Of an Architect?

-The interviewer wants to learn whether you are aware of your duties and responsibilities as an architect.
+The interviewer wants to learn whether you know your duties and responsibilities as an architect.
 Mention to them the primary duties and responsibilities of an architect.